Moseley Old Hall

 Moseley Old Hall is located in Fordhouses, north of Wolverhampton in the United Kingdom.
 It is notable as one of the hiding places of Charles II during his escape to France following defeat at the Battle of Worcester in 1651.
 Now owned by the National Trust, the hall is a Grade II* listed building.

 Hall

 The Hall is located in Staffordshire.

 Construction and early history

 The estate was owned by a Cordsall family until it was purchased by Henry Pitt of Bushby, one of the Merchants of the Staple, in 1583.
-He constructed the hall around 1600 (the exact date is unknown).
+The earlier building was destroyed by fire, prompting Henry Pitt to construct the current building in c.
+1600.

 Originally known as 'Mr Pitt's new hall at Moseley', it was a half-timbered building located in remote woodland.
 When Henry died in 1602, the hall was inherited by Alice Pitt, his daughter, who later married Thomas Whitgreave from Bridgeford, Staffordshire, whose family came from the nearby Whitgreave.